-Selling rental property involves a few more wrinkles than selling other real estate.
-Any rents that are paid to the seller prior to the date of closing must be prorated at the closing table in a real estate rental property transaction.
-This means that the seller owes the buyer any rent amounts that represent the period of time from closing through the end of the rental period—usually a month.
+Selling rental property involves a few more wrinkles than selling other real estates.
+Any rent that is paid to the seller prior to the date of closing must be prorated at the closing table in a real estate rental property transaction.
+It means that the seller owes the buyer any rent amounts that represent the period of time from closing through the end of the rental period—usually a month.

 Three calculations determine the amount of a rent proration:

 - Determine the number of days rent the seller owes to the buyer

 - Arrive at the rental amount per day

 - Multiply the rental/day amount times the number of days

 Assume that a duplex with both units rented is being sold.
 The rentals are $500 a month for Unit A and $700 a month for Unit B. The rent was paid for both units on September 1 and were closing on September 12.

 - 30 days in September minus the 12 days through closing equals 18 days to prorate

 - Rents total $1200/month so divide by 30 days for a daily rental amount of $40

 - $40 per day rental amount times 18 days equals $720